WASHINGTON, DC, April 17, 2017 — Best Practices on RESPA and Housing Counseling Funding.

 Each business day, more than 1,200 people now approach HPF’s Homeowner’s Hotlines so that they may continue to enjoy the benefits of home.

-Based in Minneapolis with offices in Washington, D.C., HPF is an independent, national nonprofit dedicated to guiding consumers on a path to sustainable homeownership by improving their financial health.
+Based in Minneapolis with offices in Washington, D.C., HPF is an independent, national nonprofit dedicated to guiding consumers onto the path of sustainable homeownership and improving their overall financial health.
 Learn more at HPF.